ThyssenKrupp

-ThyssenKrupp AG (/ˈtɪsən.krʊp/, /de/; stylized as thyssenkrupp) is a German industrial engineering and steel production company.
+ThyssenKrupp AG (/ˈtɪsən.krʊp/, /de/) is a German industrial engineering and steel production company.
 It resulted from the 1999 merger of Thyssen AG and Krupp and has its operational headquarters in Duisburg and Essen.
 The company says that it is one of the largest steel producers in the world, and it was ranked tenth-largest worldwide by revenue in 2015.
 It is divided into 670 subsidiaries worldwide.
 The largest shareholders are the Alfried Krupp von Bohlen und Halbach Foundation and Cevian Capital.
 ThyssenKrupp's products range from machines and industrial services to high-speed trains, elevators, and shipbuilding.
 The subsidiary ThyssenKrupp Marine Systems also manufactures frigates, corvettes, and submarines for the German and other navies.

 History

 ThyssenKrupp is the result of a merger of two German steel companies, Thyssen AG founded in 1891 under the name Gewerkschaft Deutscher Kaiser and Krupp founded in 1811.
 As early as the 1980s, the companies began negotiations on a merger and began closely cooperating in some business areas.
 In 1997, the companies combined their flat steel activities, with a full merger completed in March 1999.